Courses

 TBD

-BIOL 151 - Research Training I
+BIOL 151 - Research Training II

 Students will build research skills in the laboratory and theoretical sciences by becoming involved in active research projects in the Department of Biology or in outside research settings.
 Students conduct 25-49 research hours.